Tuesday, 9 January 2024

 To the best of my knowledge, Shias, Sufis and Ahmadis offer no such threat.
 They come in peace.
 We can absorb them.

 Muslims belonging to the Sunni majority who might have come illegally just for economic reasons need to go back.
 I agree with that.
-We have a large scale unemployment problem ourselves and cannot accommodate them.
+Just as folks from Nepal who have illegally entered our country need to go back.
+We have a large scale unemployment problem ourselves and cannot accommodate illegal immigrants.

 But the minority groups that face persecution elsewhere need to be accommodated.
 That they will need to abide by the laws of our land is a given.
 But who says they won't?
 Where's the problem?
 Why should we imagine problems when none exist?